What is Pupil Premium?

 - Support under Part VI of the Immigration and Asylum Act 1999

-Please follow the link below to myfreeschoolmeals.com to apply online and to find out more information, including about how the changes to legislation have affected any pupils already eligible for Free School Meals and the protection that is in place for them.
+You can apply online at www.cornwall.gov.uk/schoolmeals which can also provide you with more information, including about how the changes to legislation have affected any pupils already eligible for Free School Meals and the protection that is in place for them.